Thomas P. Stossel: Scientific contributions

 Stossel's research included studies of white blood cell structure and function in health and disease but predominantly focused on the molecular mechanism of how cells move and change shape.
 This research led to the discovery of two important cellular proteins, filamin and plasma gelsolin, that regulate the assembly of actin.
 Gelsolin is also an abundant extracellular protein that circulates in blood plasma, and Stossel established that it is a component of innate immunity that promotes host antimicrobial activity and prevents the potentially lethal dissemination of inflammation.
 His company, BioAegis Therapeutics, is conducting clinical trials to assess the potential of plasma gelsolin therapy in a wide variety of infectious, inflammatory, and degenerative diseases.

 BioAegis Therapeutics

-Tom Stossel was co-founder and chief scientific advisor to BioAegis, a clinical stage company focused on developing therapies for infectious, inflammatory, and degenerative diseases through a portfolio built around plasma gelsolin technology and therapeutics.
-The company is commercializing recent scientific discoveries that harness the body's innate defense system to prevent serious outcomes.
-BioAegis exploits the multifunctional role of plasma gelsolin ("pGSN"), a highly conserved, endogenous human protein. pGSN is a master regulator—a key immune modulator that balances the inflammatory process to prevent the spread of excess inflammation while simultaneously enhancing antimicrobial defense.
-It is claimed to be a unique anti-inflammatory without immunosuppressive properties.
+Stossel was co-founder and chief scientific advisor to BioAegis, a clinical stage company focused on developing therapies for infectious, inflammatory, and degenerative diseases through plasma gelsolin technology and therapeutics.
+The company commercialized scientific discoveries that harnessed the body's innate defense system by exploiting the multifunctional role of plasma gelsolin ("pGSN"), a highly conserved, endogenous human protein. pGSN is a master regulator—a key immune modulator that balances the inflammatory process to prevent the spread of excess inflammation while simultaneously enhancing antimicrobial defense.
 In August 2019, BioAegis completed a Phase 1b/2a community-acquired pneumonia clinical trial.
-Based on pre-clinical efficacy evidence and the outcome of the clinical trial, BioAegis is now raising funding to launch a phase 2b trial in severe pneumonia designed to demonstrate definitively that plasma gelsolin repletion reduces morbidity and mortality.
+In 2023, BioAegis received a $20 million contract from Biomedical Advanced Research and Development Authority's (BARDA) Division of Research, Innovation, and Ventures (DRIVe) to advance gelsolin for the treatment of Acute Respiratory Distress Syndrome (ARDS).